If you’re a founder, or really a leader in any capacity, you’ve probably wrestled with this fear:

 If every decision still flows through you, you might have a little more free time on your hands.
 But you’re still the bottleneck to your business.

-But if your end goal is a sustainable, self-managing company?
-The genius model will fail you.
+However, if your end goal is a sustainable, self-managing company?
+The genius model will fail you every time.
+Because as the business grows, the “genius” becomes a bottleneck that starts working against the very thing you're trying to build.

 The Autonomy Spectrum

 But autonomy is scary.
 You built this thing, founded this thing, funded this thing.
-So think of autonomy like a sliding scale with choices.
+So think of autonomy not as binary, but as a sliding scale with choices.
 You are in control of where you land:

 Every role—and every person—sits somewhere on this spectrum.
-Your job is not to choose one extreme but to intentionally decide how much “thinking work” to delegate, and to whom.
+Your job is not to choose one extreme but to intentionally decide how much “thinking work” to delegate, and to whom, based on your goals, and the reality of the skills and capacity you can afford to hire.

 The Risk of Never Letting Go